 Sociology is the scientific study of human social behavior.
 It considers how society influences individuals, and how individuals influence society.
 Sociologists describe and explain the actions of persons, groups, organizations, classes, and entire societies.
 They also design and evaluate social programs and public policy.
 The study of sociology includes social theory, research methods, social stratification, race relations, social change, criminology, demography, gender roles, religion, social psychology, and the environment.

 Students must complete minimum of 18 credit hours in sociology courses, including at least 9 hours of upper-division coursework, and the required course listed below.
 Students are allowed to apply no more than 9 credit hours, including 6 upper-division credit hours, of transfer work toward a minor.
-All minor courses must be completed with a grade of C- or better.
-The GPA for all minor coursework must equal 2.00 or higher.
+All courses applied to the minor must be completed with a grade of C- or better.
+The GPA for all SOCY coursework must equal 2.00 or higher.

 Required Courses and Credit Hours